Fast fashion trained us to treat clothes as disposable. Buying less can mean looking better.

 Myth 1: 'It's too expensive'

-Reality: Cost-per-wear makes it cheaper long-term.
-Start small, build gradually.
-Secondhand is very affordable.
+Reality: Cost-per-wear makes it cheaper over time.
+Start small, build piece by piece.
+Secondhand pieces cost a fraction of retail.

 Myth 2: 'It's boring and unfashionable'